Easement Acquisition

 • Permanent fencing that would significantly interfere with pipeline maintenance.

-For portions of the easement in agricultural or residential areas, the land within the easement will continue to be able to be used for those purposes.
+For portions of the easement in agricultural or residential areas, the land within the easement will continue to be able to be used for those purposes, subject to some restrictions such as those described above.

 The construction zone will be restored as closely as possible to the prior condition of the property, including the restoration of landscaping, fencing and access roads that do not interfere with the operation of the pipeline.